DimanNe/dimanne.github.io/docs/Linux/perf.md

     set lib $HOME/devel/build/archimedes-qtc-Gen2/lib/libkernelLib.so
     ```

 Firstly, find symbol name that we would like to trace.
-In case of C programs it easy, in the case of C++ we ask perf to
+In case of C programs it easy.
+In the case of C++ we ask perf to
 dump all symbols in mangled form:
 ```bash linenums="1"
 $ perf probe --exec $lib --funcs --no-demangle --filter='*' | grep ArenaAllocator | grep allocate